Be Tick AWARE Campaigns

 Children are at the greatest risk for Lyme disease & other tick-borne diseases.
 LymeTV has developed tools to teach kids how to protect themselves from a tick bite.

-Be Tick AWARE Campaign posters are a fun & easy way to teach kids how to protect themselves from a tick bite.
+Be Tick AWARE Campaign posters & workbooks are a fun & easy way to teach kids how to protect themselves from a tick bite.
 It’s a great resource for camps, schools, & other youth-based organizations to teach & remind kids & staff how to protect themselves from a tick bite.

 These tools teach kids how to identify ticks, check for ticks, & about Lyme disease.
 Prevention is key!